 November 11, 2011

 As of yesterday, two of the overseas support staff have quit.
 Response time for non-critical support is now 2 days instead of one.
 Can you imagine what this is like for customers?
-I mean, it’s not at all unusual to have a one-day-a-week bookkeeper for many of our them.
+I mean, it’s not at all unusual to have a one-day-a-week bookkeeper in many businesses.

 Customer: The accountant is in today to help us sort out the bills, but we’re getting an error.